 Be sure to bring any prior medical records that may be pertinent.
-Learn how to access and request copies of your medical records.

 Once in the exam room, our clinical technicians will record your blood pressure, an EKG, your weight, and review with you your medication list.
 Your doctor will evaluate your medical history, any prior test results, and conduct a physical exam.